Setup guide

 1. Run the project locally

-1. Create a fork of the .
+1. Create a fork of the project repository.

 2. Go to the forked repository and clone it to your local machine.